opencv/opencv/doc/tutorials/introduction/android_binary_package/dev_with_OCV_on_Android.markdown

 To build your own Android application, using OpenCV as native part, the following steps should be
 taken:

-1. You can use an environment variable to specify the location of OpenCV package or just hardcode absolute or relative path in the `jni/Android.mk` of your projects.
+-#  You can use an environment variable to specify the location of OpenCV package or just hardcode
+    absolute or relative path in the `jni/Android.mk` of your projects.
-2. The file `jni/Android.mk` should be written for the current application using the common rules for this file.
+-#  The file `jni/Android.mk` should be written for the current application using the common rules
+    for this file.

     For detailed information see the Android NDK documentation from the Android NDK archive, in the file `<path_where_NDK_is_placed>/docs/ANDROID-MK.html`.

-3. The following line:
+-#  The following line:
     @code{.make}
     include C:\Work\OpenCV4Android\OpenCV-2.4.9-android-sdk\sdk\native\jni\OpenCV.mk
     @endcode
     Should be inserted into the `jni/Android.mk` file **after** this line:
     @code{.make}
-    include \f$(CLEAR_VARS)
+    include $(CLEAR_VARS)
     @endcode
-4. Several variables can be used to customize OpenCV stuff, but you **don't need** to use them when your application uses the async initialization via the OpenCV Manager API.
+-#  Several variables can be used to customize OpenCV stuff, but you **don't need** to use them when
+    your application uses the async initialization via the OpenCV Manager API.

     @note These variables should be set **before** the "include .../OpenCV.mk" line: